jeancochrane/jeancochrane.com/content/blog/process-and-procedure.md

 With optimized tail calls, the Scheme interpreter doesn't have to keep any extra data in memory other than the current values of the state variable and the counter at any given point in time during the function execution.
-Nice and clean iteration, in the form of a recursive procedure.
+If we design a function to use a tail call we can achieve nice and clean iteration&mdash;in the form of a recursive procedure.

 ## Fun with recursion and iteration in Scheme